Zahjen/Sudoku/README.md

 The hardest part is yet to come :
 - Generate a totally solvable sudoku grid.
 - Then, randomly remove some values in the above solvable grid.
+- Make it responsive (for the moment this is just for large devices)
 - And may be more things that have not come to mind yet.

 Want to see how does it look for the moment ?
 [Take a look right here!](https://zahjen.github.io/Sudoku-in-progress/)